 Select format - Choose the save format.
 FLM is a project file.
 MIDI is note data.
-WAV, MP3 and AAC are audio formats.
+WAV, FLAC, MP3 and AAC are audio formats.

 SEND (optional) - This is an alternative to saving to your device.
 Tap here to select email and any other external locations available through Applications that can share files on your device.
 NOTE: This is different to 'SHARE' TAB that allows you share files directly between FL Studio Mobile installations.

 SAVE - This saves to the default FL Studio Mobile user data folders.
 When saving Audio formats you will see the following options: